-The IAD independently assesses the Company's control environment and risk management processes through conducting regular audit reviews.
-IAD reports to the Audit Committee and is independent of the business units and risk management functions.
+In addition, the IAD, being the third line of defense, independently assesses the MSBAL Group's control environment and risk management processes through conducting regular audit reviews.
+IAD reports to the Board Audit Committee and is independent of the business units and risk management functions.